brumar/sentence_boundary_detection/README.md

 # Results

 On terminaison candidates (which are linebreaks, punctuation and special symbols (?!;:.), and also .".
-The Logistic regression touts a 98% + classification success rate on both brown and wsj dataset.
+The Logistic regression **touts a 98%+ classification success rate** on both brown and wsj dataset.
 But the model is not refined at all and work remains.
 Specifically:
-- Overlearning may be a reality, the common crossvalidation (intra or intercorpus) have not been done.
+- Overlearning may be a reality, the common crossvalidation step (intra or intercorpus) has not been done.
 - Coefficients on the logistic regression have not been inspected at all.
 Some features could be excluded.
-- Some rare (yet with a frequency that has to be determined) terminaison points were not considered by our model as valid candidates, hence they were not counted as missed as they should (this is a common pitfall, as pointed by the article cited at the end of the readme.
+- Some rare (yet with a frequency that has to be determined) terminaison points were not considered by our model as valid candidates, hence they were not counted as missed as they should (this is a common pitfall, as pointed by the article cited at the end of the readme).

 # Notes